Spring Chicken Vegetable Stew

 What is the Best Meat for Stew?

-Chicken thighs are incredibly juicy, tender, and so hard to screw up, as in dry out.
+- Chicken thighs are incredibly juicy, tender, and hard to screw up, as in dry out.
 They have higher fat content so they taste incredible regardless of how you cook them.

-Not to mention they are a fraction of the cost when compared to another cut of meat, such as the breast.
+- They are also a fraction of the cost when compared to another cut of meat, such as chicken breast.

 How to Make Stew Chicken with Vegetables